Memory Support - May 13, 2020

 If you are concerned, please talk to your doctor.
 It is wise to get all the information you can, even if the memory issues are considered normal aging.

 If a loved one receives a diagnosis of dementia, there is hope—and help.
-Cappella Living Solutions’ innovative Rhythms Dementia approach centers on each person’s natural rhythm of life and adapting to that.
+Our innovative Dementia approach centers on each person’s natural life and adapting to that.
 We also strive to educate everyone who is living with dementia, including families and communities, so that they feel supported and can support others on the dementia journey.
 Find more helpful information on dementia care here.

 Learn more about our residential living, assisted living, memory support, and respite care services today.